puppetlabs/cpp-pcp-client/README.md

 The parameters are described as follows:

  - schema - A previously created schema object
- - callback - A callback function with the signature void(ParsedContent msg_content)
+ - callback - A callback function with the signature void(ParsedChunks msg_content)

 For example: